simonfrey/mastodon_wordpress_autopost/autopost-to-mastodon/tags/1.1/readme.txt

 = Does the plugin send you my login data? =

-The plugin never transmits any data to me, or anyone else than the mastodon node you set in the settings!
+The plugin never transmits any data to me, or anyone else than the gnusocial node you set in the settings!

 == Screenshots ==